Enjoy this tender, juicy Pressure Cooker Steamed Pork with a savory garlic soy sauce or ginger miso sauce using Instant Pot pressure-steaming method.

 - Gather all the ingredients.

-- Cut the green onions to separate green part and white part (we don’t need in this recipe, but you can make Shiraga Negi for garnish (https://www.justonecookbook.com/how-to-make-shiraga-negi/).
-Cut green part into 2-3 pieces.
-Cut the ginger into thin slices, keeping the skin on.
+- Cut 3 green onions/scallions to separate the green part and white part (we don’t need in this recipe, but you can make Shiraga Negi for garnish).
+Cut green part into 2–3 pieces.
+Cut 1 knob ginger into thin slices, keeping the skin on.

-- Cut the pork collar in half and place it in the heat-resistant container (I use a Pyrex glass container) and place on top of the steamer rack.
+- Cut 2 lbs pork collar in half and place it in the heat-resistant container (I use a Pyrex glass container) and place on top of the steamer rack.

-- Put green onions and ginger, and pour sake over the pork.
+- Put green onions and ginger, and pour 4 Tbsp sake over the pork.
 Sake removes the unwanted smell from the meat and adds umami and flavors.

 - Cover and lock the lid on the pressure cooker.
-Make sure the steam release handle points at “sealing” and not “venting”.
-Press the “Steam” button on the Instant Pot to the pressure cooking steam mode.
-Press “plus” button to change the cooking time to 40-45 minutes (20 minutes/lb).
-Meanwhile you can make two kinds of the sauce.
+Make sure the steam release handle points at Sealing and not Venting.
+Press the Steam button on the Instant Pot to the pressure cooking steam mode.
+Press Plus button to change the cooking time to 40–45 minutes (20 minutes per pound).
+Meanwhile, you can make two kinds of sauce.

 - Transfer the pork to a dish.
-Save a few tablespoons of cooking liquid and discard the green onions and ginger slices.
+Save a few tablespoons of cooking liquid (in case you want to drizzle over meat or slices of meat to moisten later) and discard the green onions and ginger slices.
 Cover the pork with plastic wrap to keep it moist and let cool until you can touch the pork to cut into slices.

 - After 15 minutes or so, you can slice into thin rounds (I discarded the fat).
 Transfer to a serving platter and serve with the dipping sauce immediately.

-- Cut the green onion into thin slices and add to the sauce.
-Add the crushed garlic (or minced garlic) to the sauce.
-Whisk all together.
-Transfer to a serving bowl.
+- Cut 1 green onion/scallion into thin slices and add to the sauce.
+Crush or mince 2 cloves garlic and add to the sauce.
+Whisk all together and transfer to a serving bowl.